cedricavril/quiz/README.md

 Feel free to work on them.
 Menus are in french.
 Some functionalities are missing, whether they're already listed in the menus or not.
-Feel free to add them.
-Filtering authors and category has to be coded too. you also can edit the code as long as you check it's still working.
+Feel free to add them. you also can edit the code as long as you check it's still working.

 Entities ids match some menu options.